top of page

 The Long Corridor

-Let's move from where the ceremonies were being prepared to when they actually took place - to reach the main buildings, we have to go through the colorful Long Corridor, a sort of long-stretching, painted pavilion that we can find in other important sites in China and in Beijing (for example, in the Summer Palace).
+Let's move from where the ceremonies were being prepared to where they took place.
+To reach the main buildings, we have to go through the colorful Long Corridor, a sort of long-stretching, painted pavilion that we can find in other important sites in China and Beijing (for example in the Summer Palace).

 A walkway like this was normally needed to allow important people or important events to pass or happen without worrying about the possible threats of weather.
-This one was used primarily to transport the offerings from the Animal Sacrifice Pavilion and the Divine Kitchen to their place of sacrifice and was lit by hundreds of lanterns on the eve of a ceremony to highlight its ritual significance.
+This one was used primarily to transport the offerings from the Animal Sacrifice Pavilion/Divine Kitchen to their place of sacrifice and was lit by hundreds of lanterns on the eve of a ceremony to highlight its ritual significance.

-The corridor is ca. 300 meters long and is composed of 72 spaces, all sharing the same structure and design, and all shining in red, blue and green colors.
+The corridor is ca. 300 meters long (984 ft) and is composed of 72 spaces, all sharing the same structure and design, and all shining in red, blue and green colors.

 Seven Star Stones at the Temple of Heaven in Beijing, China